A Bible Study by Jack Kelley

 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day-and not only to me, but also to all who have longed for his appearing”.
 (2 Tim.
 4:8)

-I’ve searched the Scriptures in vain trying to find either phrase used in connection with the Rapture.
-But no where can I find a single verse prohibiting or even discouraging speculation about its timing.
+I’ve searched the Scriptures in vain trying to find either of the above phrases used in connection with the Rapture.
+But I can’t find a single verse that does so.
+As I’ve shown they all point to the Second Coming and they are all directed toward Tribulation survivors, not the Church.

-On the contrary, I find that the Lord rebuked the religious leaders of His time for not expecting Him, and in doing so encouraged us to be aware as well.
-For example, commanded us to understand Daniel’s 70 weeks prophecy (Matt.
-24:15), He criticized the Pharisees for not being able to read the signs of the times (Matt.
-16:2-4), and had Jerusalem destroyed for not recognizing the clearly foretold time of His visitation (Luke 19:41-44).
+What I did find is that the Lord rebuked the religious leaders of His time for not expecting Him.
+He criticized the Pharisees for not being able to read the signs of the times (Matt.
+16:2-4).
+We’re admonished to be aware as well.
+For example, the Lord commanded us to understand Daniel’s 70 weeks prophecy (Matt.
+24:15).
 Paul warned us not to let events leading up to the Day of the Lord take us by surprise (1 Thes.
-5:4), and as we see above promised that the Lord would award a crown to those who longed for His appearing.
-How many more reasons do we need?
+5:4), and as we see above He promised that the Lord would award a crown to those who longed for His appearing.
+And why shouldn’t we long for His appearing?
+After all, the rapture of the Church is one of the most exciting things our Creator has ever done for His followers.
+It’s not for nothing that we call it our blessed hope.
+Therefore, encourage each other with these words.
+Selah 09-05-09